ntalekt/RaspiStill_Camera_Options/README.md

-Script to test different exposure and auto white balance settings using RaspiStill.
+#Script to test different exposure and auto white balance settings using RaspiStill and the Raspberry Pi camera module.
+This lets you easily find the best settings for your photo setting.

+#Script will create a directory and name the picture accordingly so you can easily isolate which picture settings were used in the capture.

+#Defaults:
+#photo_width  = 1920
+#photo_height = 1080
+#photo_rotate = 0

-Remove the comments from the "list_ex" and "list_awb" parameters of the list you want, only use one list (i.e. Full list, Refined list, Test list).
+#Remove the comments from the "list_ex" and "list_awb" of the list you want (i.e. Full list - 120 pictures, Refined list - 50 pictures, Test list - 3 pictures).

-Run using:
+#Run using:
-python raspistill_camera_options.py
+#python raspistill_camera_options.py